 Flight (1881-1955) was an inspirational figure, who only became an artist in his early thirties, after stints as an engineer, librarian, farmer and beekeeper.
 From 1926 he taught printing – or, more specifically, linocutting – at the progressive Grosvenor School of Modern Art in Warwick Square, Pimlico.
 It was there that he gathered a select band of disciples, enthusing them both with his modernist vision and with the technical possibilities of linoleum.
 The group consisted Cyril Power and Sybil Andrews, together with a trio of Australian students – Ethel Spowers, Dorrit Black and Eveline Syme – and the young Swiss artist Lill Tschudi.

-Together, as their art developed, they became a recognized force in the interwar art world: The Grosvenor School of Modern Art.
+Together, as their art developed, they became a recognised force in the interwar art world: The Grosvenor School of Modern Art.
 They held regular exhibitions of their linocuts at the Redfern Gallery in London's West End.
 All their work shared a common engagement with the dynamism of modern life – whether metropolitan, sporting or rural – and a shared desire to convey that energy through a stylised exaggeration of line and form.

 Although they were delighted to view themselves as pioneers, they worked, of course, within an emerging modernist tradition.
 Flight had met the Italian Futurist Filippo Marinetti on his visit to London in 1912.
 (Marinetti had praised the London underground system for its speed, while lamenting the failure of British artists to celebrate it.)
-And a strong flavor of Marinetti's machine-age esthetic lay behind the work of the Grosvenor School, coupled with a dash of English pre-war Vorticism.
+And a strong flavour of Marinetti's machine-age aesthetic lay behind the work of the Grosvenor School, coupled with a dash of English pre-war Vorticism.
 But Flight and the others brought something new to the mix: the first hints of the Art Deco spirit, as well as their own distinctive common outlook.

 Linocuts, since their invention in the 1850s, had been regarded as a rather juvenile form of printmaking, even now still associated with primary school art classes.
-Flight, however, recognized that the medium offered huge opportunities to the imaginative artist.
+Flight, however, recognised that the medium offered huge opportunities to the imaginative artist.
 Lino was easy to work, and what it failed to offer in precision, it made up for in fluidity.

 offered a novel freshness, brightness and freedom.

 There was also a social aspect to their work.
 The artists of the Grosvenor School believed that their artwork should be available to ordinary people.
-At a time when a watercolor by a young artist might fetch anything between £5 and £20, a Grosvenor School linocut, in an edition of 50, sold for two or three guineas.
+At a time when a watercolour by a young artist might fetch anything between £5 and £20, a Grosvenor School linocut, in an edition of 50, sold for two or three guineas.
 As Flight enthused, this was not far off the price "paid by the average man for his daily beer or his cinema ticket".
 The cheapness of the print was ensured by the fact that the artists used household linoleum for their blocks, and fashioned their gouging tools from the struts of old umbrellas.

 His notion proved correct.
 The first group exhibition at the Redfern Gallery, in 1929, was a commercial and critical success.
 And the success was replicated, not just in subsequent London exhibitions, but also around the world with group shows in the United States, China, Australia, and Canada.

 The momentum, however, did not last.
 Even before the outbreak of the Second World War in 1939, interest had begun to wane.
 The group had ceased to exhibit together and gone their separate ways.
 When Flight died, in 1955 in Wiltshire, after spending the last decade of his life as an invalid, he was a forgotten figure.
 The period of eclipse lasted until the 1980s.
-Since then, however, the extraordinary vitality and originality of the work has begun to be recognized and appreciated anew.The linocuts of the Grosvenor School offer a nostalgic but compelling vision of modernity.
+Since then, however, the extraordinary vitality and originality of the work has begun to be recognised and appreciated anew.The linocuts of the Grosvenor School offer a nostalgic but compelling vision of modernity.
 They still carry a sense of the excitement of movement in life.
-In the intervening decades, of course, our rooms have, for the most part, grown even smaller, and better suited to small color prints.
+In the intervening decades, of course, our rooms have, for the most part, grown even smaller, and better suited to small colour prints.
 Such, however, is the renewed interest in the works of the Grosvenor artists that each linocut now costs very much more than what the "average man" spends on his "daily beer or his cinema ticket".

 Matthew Sturgis's most recent book is When in Rome: 2,000 Years of Roman Sightseeing, (Frances Lincoln, 2011).